eProsima/Fast-DDS/examples/cpp/dds/TypeLookupService/README.txt

 In the second one: ./TypeLookupExample subscriber
 (or TypeLookupExample.exe subscriber on windows).

-In this example, the publisher loads a type from the XML file "example_type.xml".
+In this example, the publisher loads a type from the XML file "example_type_profile.xml".
 The publisher shares the TypeInformation so other participants can discover it.

 After retrieving the type using the TypeLookup service,